bendlikeabamboo/bendlikeabamboo/README.md

-# 👋 Hi
+# 👋 Hallo

 ## Intro
 I'm bendlikeabamboo 🎍 and I mostly deal with data.
-I'm a data engineer by profession but data analyst by title 😁.
+I'm a data engineer by profession but data analyst by title 😁 (ING).
-My projects here are primarily for personal exploration of different technologies and how can they solve real world problems.
+My repos here are mostly exploration of various tech and how they can be used to solve real world problems.
+I really love open-source and open-knowledge movements.

 ## ⚒️ What I'm currently working on
 - [happybarra](https://github.com/bendlikeabamboo/happybarra)